 Where can I apply for a passport?

 The Clerk of District Court’s office, at 2125 East A St, Suite 236, Torrington, Wyoming, is a federally designated passport acceptance agency serving the public in Goshen County.
-The office hours are 7:30 a.m. to 4:00 p.m.
+Applications are processed by appointment only, 7:30 a.m. to 3:00 p.m.
 Monday through Friday, except legal holidays.
-If you need to make arrangements for an appointment before or after our office hours, please contact this office at (307) 532-2155 to make such an appointment.

 How long is a passport valid?